 IS THERE A CHARGE FOR MORE THAN ONE DOG/ OR MULTIPLE PEOPLE?

-No. Whether it's one dog or four dogs, or one companion or the whole family, the session fee is the same.
+No. Not with my Signature Session.
+Whether it's one dog or four dogs, or one companion or the whole family, the session fee is the same.
 As I said before, I encourage all pet companions to be in some of the shots, and encourage families to involve their children.
 After all, your pet(s) are part of the family.
 Having said that, with multiple animals or multiple people, comes many more images for you to love, increasing the amount you will want to purchase.